 Abandonment is a willful act, a conscious decision made by the parent/caretaker to abandon the child.
 There is a clear demonstration that the parent/caretaker does not intend to resume parental responsibilities for the child.
 The legal definition of abandonment is "any willful or intentional conduct on the part of the parent which evidences a settled purpose to forego all parental duties and relinquish all parental claims to the child."
 It is important to determine if the parent/caretaker made arrangements with an alternate caregiver.
 A situation where a parent/caretaker left a child with a grandparent, and the grandparent is willing to continue to provide care for the child, should not be accepted for CPS Assessment under the abandonment category.
-The grandparents should be referred to community resources to assist with obtaining legal custody.
+The grandparent should be referred to community resources to assist with obtaining legal custody.
 If the only issue is that the grandparents are having difficulties enrolling the child in school, refer to N.C.G.S. § 115C-366, Assignment of student to a particular school.
 A situation where a parent/caretaker left a child with a grandparent who agreed to provide care and the parent did not return to assume caretaking responsibilities, and the grandparent is now saying they are no longer willing to provide care meets the criteria for a CPS Assessment.

-Another consideration is the appropriateness of the alternate caretaker and their desire to continue to provide care for the child, as well as determining the last time the parent/caregiver has been in contact with the child and alternate caretaker.
+Another consideration is the appropriateness of the alternate caretaker and their desire to continue to provide care for the child, as well as, determining the last time the parent/caregiver has been in contact with the child and alternate caretaker.
 The Infant Homicide Prevention Act requires CPS reports of abandonment to be initiated immediately.
 The county child welfare agencies must contact law enforcement to request assistance to inquire through the NC Center for Missing Persons and other resources to determine if the child has been reported as a missing child.

 M. Improper Medical and Remedial Care Screening Tool Directions: This is not an all-inclusive list.
 There may be information that is reported that must be screened in for an assessment.
-If the report meets this maltreatment type, then it must be accepted for assessment.
-Unless otherwise identified or abuse is selected, the report should be accepted for Family Assessment.